percarlsen/cv/README.md

 - Took part in the daily operations, economics, logistics, and the clothing design process.
 - Technologies: Shopify, Liquid, HTML, CSS, JavaScript

+## 🏆 Accomplishments
+**Won first place** at the Smart Mobility Hackathon, _September 2020_<br>

+Developed RenTur, a travel planner that considered crowdedness when suggesting trips to facilitate traveling _"Covid-free from A to B"_.
+Norwegian newspaper _Dagens Næringsliv_ wrote an article about the app ([link](https://www.dn.no/staticprojects/annonsorinnhold/entur/pa-bare-24-timer-fant-de-opp-en-helt-ny-losning-for-a-unnga-fulle-kollektivreiser/)).
+The app was later presented for the Norwegian Digitalization Agency.
+<br><br>

+**Most efficient Foodora courier of 2018**<br>

+Voted the most efficient Foodora bike courier.

+## 🌍 Languages
+- Norwegian: native speaker
+- French: native speaker
+- English: fluent
+- Spanish: limited working proficiency